RensHoogendam/Traffic-pi/README.md

 ## Features

-- **Real-time Detection**: Identify traffic lights in images, videos, and live camera feeds
+- **🤖 AI-Powered Detection**: Uses YOLOv8 for accurate traffic light detection with color-based fallback
-- **State Classification**: Determine if lights are red, yellow/amber, or green
+- **🚦 State Classification**: Determine if lights are red, yellow/amber, or green
-- **Multiple Input Sources**: Support for images, videos, YouTube URLs, camera feeds, and batch processing
+- **📱 Multiple Input Sources**: Support for images, videos, YouTube URLs, camera feeds, and batch processing
+- **🔧 Dual Detection Modes**: YOLO for accuracy, color-based for speed and legacy support
-- **Raspberry Pi Compatible**: Optimized to run on Raspberry Pi for edge deployment
+- **🥧 Raspberry Pi Compatible**: Optimized to run on Raspberry Pi for edge deployment
-- **Configurable**: Adjustable detection parameters via configuration files
+- **⚙️ Configurable**: Adjustable detection parameters via configuration files
-- **Easy to Use**: Simple command-line interface and Python API
+- **💻 Easy to Use**: Simple command-line interface and Python API

 ## Quick Start